Salmaaattia/Plastic-Classification-/README.md

 ![](assets/IPPSC1)
 Each Product has multiple field:

     a.
 Intro
-a.
+    b.
 Type of plastic
-b.
+    c.
 Number
-c.
-Health Concern
     d.
 Recyclability
     e.
 Recycled Into
     f.
 Similar Products
     g.
 How To Use It Less
     f.
 Single-use
     g.
 If Used More Than Once
+    h.
+Health Concern

 ### 4. Computer Vision Techniques
 we apply computer vision techniques before clcassifying